 - To restart your Nintendo Switch, you will first need to hold the power button of your Nintendo Switch for at least 15 seconds.

-- After holding and pressing the power button for 15 seconds, you will again need to press down the power button to restart your device and see if this clears the Wi-Fi connectivity error.
+- After holding and pressing the power button for 15 seconds, you will again need to press the power button to restart your device and see if this clears the Wi-Fi connectivity error.

 Resetting Nintendo Switch’s Cache